 Kutch embroidery is renowned for its unique craftsmanship.
 It involves weaving a net pattern on fabric with threads, followed by filling it using complex interlocking stitches.
 It typically features geometric motifs, this embroidery is distinguished by vibrant colors such as red, black, green, yellow, white, and orange.
 It often incorporates mirrors, beads, sequins, tie-dye, and appliqué, adding texture and enhancing its traditional tribal appeal with a contemporary touch.

+UNIQUENESS

-Uniqueness Kutch embroidery is uniquely characterized by its intricate net weaving technique using threads on fabric, which is then filled with meticulous interlocking stitches.
+Kutch embroidery is uniquely characterized by its intricate net weaving technique using threads on fabric, which is then filled with meticulous interlocking stitches.
 The embroidery's distinctiveness lies in its vibrant geometric patterns and the incorporation of traditional tribal motifs.
 It stands out for its use of vibrant colours and embellishments like mirrors, beads, and sequins, which add texture and depth, making each piece a testament to skilled craftsmanship and cultural heritage.

+RAW MATERIALS

-Raw Materials Cobbler's awl, tracing paper, Fugitive colours for tracing, Wooden frames to hold the fabric in place while embroidering, Abhalo/ mirrors, butons, sequins & fabrics such as cotton, mashru, silk, woolen, etc
+Cobbler's awl, tracing paper, Fugitive colours, Wooden frames, Abhalo/ mirrors, butons, sequins, cotton, mashru, silk, woolen, etc.

+Price Approx. Rs.
+500 to Rs.
+2000

-Type of Goods Handicraft
+Class of Goods 76 & 74

-Geographical Location

-Nine talukas of kachchh district

 Proof of Origin Since early 17th Century

-Price

-₹.500/- > ₹.2000/-

-or more, depending

-Class of Goods

-26 & 24

-No. of Families Involved Approximately 10,000 families or more

-Method of Production

-Kutch embroidery begins with weaving a net pattern on fabric using threads, followed by filling it with intricate interlocking stitches in geometric designs.
+No. of Families Involved Approx. 10.000 families Type of Goods Handicrafts Geographical Location Nine talukas of kachchh district METHOD OF PRODUCTION Kutch embroidery begins with weaving a net pattern on fabric using threads, followed by filling it with intricate interlocking stitches in geometric designs.
 Artisans incorporate traditional tribal motifs & a vibrant colour palette of red, black, green, yellow, white, and orange.
 The embroidery is further enhanced with mirrors, beads, sequins, tie-dye, and appliqué, blending traditional craftsmanship with contemporary appeal for vibrant and textured fabric designs.